AndrewJBateman/angular-supabase-data/README.md

 * Status: Working
 * To-Do: Add fields like created & updated dates.
 Set strict mode to true and correct type error
-* To-Do: add linting eslint
 * To-Do: use Angular routing to add more Supabase tables etc. or remove

 ## :clap: Inspiration

-* [Prasanna Kumar: Build a Todo app in React with Supabase - The Open-Source Firebase alternative](https://blog.prasanna.codes/build-a-todo-app-in-react-with-supabase-the-open-source-firebase-alternative) - to see how to create SQL table in Supabase
 * [Diligent Dev: Supabase - The Open-source Alternative to Firebase](https://www.youtube.com/watch?v=RpnDkUMNzK0)
 * [Fireship: Is Supabase Legit?
 Firebase Alternative Breakdown](https://www.youtube.com/watch?v=WiwfiVdfRIc)